Faulty tail rotor animation for UH-60M and UH-1Y

 I've noticed this bug quite a while ago and am pretty sure it appeared prior to 1.60.

-Updated by zGuba about 3 years ago
+Updated by zGuba over 3 years ago

 - Status changed from New to Feedback